This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • 28% knew how to take care of themselves during perimenopause before it appeared.

-Signs and symptoms of the menopause transition
+Signs and symptoms of menopause transition

-The truth is that more than half of those surveyed said they were not prepared for them and expressed their desire to know more about “what awaited them”.
+The truth is that more than half of those surveyed said they were not prepared for them and expressed their desire to know more about “what awaited them.”

 • Only 6% felt prepared for the symptoms of menopause.